Zendesk - Update a ticket

 Variable types

-Connection Credentials and other settings required to pass data between the workflow and the indicated service, which could be a cloud service, business application, or content store.
+Connection Credentials and other settings that enables workflows to communicate with external systems, services, or applications.
+It's required to pass data between the workflow and the indicated service, which could be a cloud service, business application, or content store.

 The Zendesk connection to use for updating the ticket.